jaspervdj/jaspervdj/posts/2009-12-02-a-first-post.markdown

 ---
 title: A first post
-description: A post describing the why and the how of the technical setup of this blog.
+description: A post describing the why and the how of the technical setup of this blog
 tags: hakyll, haskell
 ---